cobobc/milestone_project_fob/README.md

 ## User Experience (UX)

-### The users
+### User stories

-#### First Time users
+#### First Time User Goals

-The first time user wants the following:

-*   View clear and concise content on mobile.
+*   As a First Time user, I want to view clear and concise content on mobile.
-*   Learn and understand what FOB Beats is about.
+*   As a First Time user, I want to learn and understand what FOB Beats is about.
-*   Understand the services offered.
+*   As a First Time user, I want to understand the services offered.
-*   Seemlessly navigated through the 5 pages of the site.
+*   As a First Time user, I want to seemlessly navigated through the 5 pages of the site.
-*   Easily connect with FOBs social platforms.
+*   As a First Time user, I want to easily connect with FOBs social platforms.

-#### Returning Users
+#### Returning User Goals

-The returning user wants the following:

-*   Purchase FOBs beats through the external link portal on the site.
+*   As a Returning user, I want to purchase FOBs beats through the external link portal on the site.
-*   Watch and take notes on FOBs step by step beat making tutorial.
+*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial.
-*   Book a recording seesion via the contact form.
+*   As a Returning user, I want to book a recording seesion via the contact form.

-#### Frequent Users
+#### Frequent User Goals

 The frequent user wants the following:

-*   Use FOBs credit list as a continuous muscial source
+*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source.
-*   To see when new beats arrive on the site
+*   As a Frequent user, I want to check when new beats arrive on the site.

 ### Design